trsdn/language-speaking-trainer/docs/ios-webrtc-swiftpm.md

 - `https://github.com/highfidelity/HiFi-WebRTC-iOS`

 If the chosen package exports a different module name, we can adjust the guard in code (e.g. `canImport(SomeOtherModule)`).

+## Known issue: header path mismatch (workaround in this repo)

+On some toolchain/Xcode combinations, the `stasel/WebRTC` binary framework headers may include:

+- `#import "sdk/objc/base/RTCMacros.h"`

+even though the framework actually ships the file as:

+- `WebRTC.framework/Headers/RTCMacros.h`

+This causes the build to fail while Swift/Clang tries to build the `WebRTC` module.

+### Workaround A (recommended): header shim via `HEADER_SEARCH_PATHS`

+On newer Xcode toolchains using explicit module builds / clang dependency scanning, an app-target build phase may not run early enough to affect the dependency scanner.

+This repository includes a small header shim at:

+- `ios/WebRTCHeaderShim/sdk/objc/base/RTCMacros.h`

+And the app target adds this folder to `HEADER_SEARCH_PATHS`.

+When WebRTC headers import `"sdk/objc/base/RTCMacros.h"`, the compiler finds the shim (from the header search path), which forwards to:

+- `<WebRTC/RTCMacros.h>`

+### Workaround B (legacy): copy into built framework headers

+This repository also includes an Xcode **Run Script** build phase (in the app target) that creates the expected folder path inside the built framework headers by copying `RTCMacros.h` to:

+- `WebRTC.framework/Headers/sdk/objc/base/RTCMacros.h`

+If/when upstream fixes the header layout, that script phase can be removed.

 ## After WebRTC is available